Canonical ordering for graphs on the cylinder, with applications to periodic straight-line drawings on the flat cylinder

 The extension of this formulation to the cylinder would be quite cumbersome.
+We find the alternative formulation with strip insertions more convenient for the cylinder.
+In addition it also gives rise to a very easy linear-time implementation (another linear-time implementation of the FPP algorithm is given in~\cite{ChPa95}).} whose effect is to make the slopes of $e_{\ell}$ and $e_r$ strictly smaller than $1$ in absolute value, we insert, as in Case (1), the vertex $v_k$ at the intersection of the ray of slope $1$ starting from $a_k$ and the ray of slope $-1$ starting from $b_k$, and we connect $v_k$ to all vertices of $\gamma$ by segments.

-We find the alternative formulation with strip insertions more convenient for the cylinder (it also gives rise to a very easy linear-time implementation).}.
-These two rays actually intersects at a grid point since the Manhattan distance between any two vertices on $C_{k-1}$ is even.
-Fig.~\ref{fig:DrawingOnCylinder} shows the execution of the algorithm on the example of Fig.~\ref{fig:cylindricCanonicalOrdering}.
+Note that in the two cases (1) and (2), the two rays from $a_k$ and $b_k$ actually intersect at a grid point since the Manhattan distance between any two vertices on $C_{k-1}$ is even.
+Fig.~\ref{fig:DrawingOnCylinder} shows the execution of the algorithm on the example of Fig.~\ref{fig:shelling_triang}.